HenokMekuanint/A_DIGITAL_CLOCK/README.md

-# a-digital-clock that is written in python
+# a-digital-clock using python

+This repository is used for An analogous Clock that is made using python Specially the turtle Module